By using this site, you agree to the Privacy Policy and Terms of Use.

 7 Pro Tips for Better Oven Spring and Crust in Sourdough Bread

-Oven spring happens in the first phase of baking, before the crust sets and the crumb structure fully firms.
-It’s driven by expansion of trapped gases, continued yeast activity early in the bake, and steam delaying crust set.
-Crust texture, meanwhile, is a balance: enough early humidity to gelatinize surface starch for shine and thinness, then enough late dryness to drive off moisture for crackle.
+Oven spring happens in the first phase of baking before the crust sets.
+It’s driven by trapped gases, residual yeast activity early in the bake, and steam delaying crust set.

-1) Time Your Starter for Strength, Not Sourness
+1) Time Your Starter for Strength, Not Excess Sourness

-Use starter at peak rise or just before peak.
-That window typically gives the best lift with balanced acidity, and it tends to preserve dough strength during bulk fermentation.
+Use starter at or just before peak to get the best lift with balanced acidity.
+Peak timing preserves dough strength during bulk fermentation.

 💡 Expert Insight

-Expert Insight: A “strong” starter isn’t just bubbly—it’s consistent.
-If it rises and peaks predictably at the same feeding ratio and temperature, your fermentation becomes repeatable, which is the foundation of repeatable oven spring.
+Expert Insight: A strong starter shows predictable rises at the same feeding ratio and temperature; predictability gives you repeatable oven spring.

 2) Control Dough Temperature (DDT) With Simple Math